 The ARM Trusted Firmware is the effort to unify low-level firmware interfaces - think of the bring-up secondary CPU cores - across SoC vendors.
-A dedicated article 2 by Stefan Kalkowski goes into more detail.
+A recent article by Stefan Kalkowski goes into more detail.

 The building steps described at linux-sunxi.org are easy to follow.
 For us, the build output is quite instructive for guiding our attention.